Chole Bhature: A Flavorful Journey Through North India's Culinary Heart

 Meanwhile, in a large bowl, combine flour, semolina, baking soda, sugar, and salt.

-Afterward, cover the dough with a damp cloth and allow it to rest for about two hours.
+Afterwards, cover the dough with a damp cloth and allow it to rest for about two hours.

 Once rested, divide the dough into equal portions.
 Roll each portion into a circle about 6–8 inches in diameter.